 At the other end of the town’s cultural timeline, is the GroundWork Galley, which opened in 2017 and quickly established an award-winning national reputation for showing and supporting thought provoking new works with an environmental slant.

 The town’s annual festival, a highlight of the international classical music calendar, celebrates its 70th birthday in 2021 – while its concurrently-running contemporary counterpart, Festival Too (pictured), draws crowds in excess of 60,000 to the town’s Tuesday Market Place with big names such as Judge Jules and Nadine Coyle.

-Add to all this the Alive Corn Exchange Theatre & Cinema, which stages year-round entertainment, and the town’s close proximity to the Queen’s estate at Sandringham, and you’ll need not to venture any further for a comprehensive cultural break.
+Add to all this the Alive Corn Exchange Theatre & Cinema, which stages year-round entertainment, and the town’s close proximity to the Royal family’s estate at Sandringham, and you’ll need not to venture any further for a comprehensive cultural break.